Dick Williams: Post-major league manager

 In 1989, Williams was named manager of the West Palm Beach Tropics of the Senior Professional Baseball Association, a league featuring mostly former major league players 35 years of age and older.
 The Tropics went 52–20 in the regular season and ran away with the Southern Division title.
 Despite their regular season dominance, the Tropics lost 12–4 to the St. Petersburg Pelicans in the league's championship game.
 The Tropics folded at the end of the season, and the rest of the league folded a year later.

-Yankees' consultant

 He remained in the game, however, as a special consultant to George Steinbrenner and the New York Yankees.

 Legacy and honors

 Williams was elected to the National Baseball Hall of Fame by the Veterans Committee in December 2007, and was inducted on July 27, 2008.
 He was inducted into the San Diego Padres Hall of Fame in 2009.
 In 2024, Williams was posthumously inducted into the Oakland Athletics Hall of Fame.

 In 1990, Williams published his autobiography, No More Mister Nice Guy.
 His acrimonious departure in 1969 distanced Williams from the Red Sox for the remainder of the Yawkey ownership period (through 2001), but after the change in ownership and management that followed, he was selected to the Boston Red Sox Hall of Fame in 2006.

-Williams' career won-loss totals were 1,571 wins and 1,451 losses over 21 seasons.
+Williams's career win–loss totals were 1,571 wins and 1,451 losses over 21 seasons.
 He was ejected by umpires 57 times.
 His teams won three pennants in the American League and one in the National League, and were 2–2 in World Series play.
 Along with Bruce Bochy and Bill McKechnie, Williams is one of three managers to lead three different teams to the World Series.

-Williams' number was retired by the Fort Worth Cats.
+Williams's number was retired by the Fort Worth Cats.
 The Cats were a popular minor league team in Fort Worth and Williams played there during 1948, 1949 and 1950, while he was working his way through the Dodgers' system.
 Moreover, Williams—in his Hall of Fame speech—cited Bobby Bragan, his Fort Worth manager, as a significant influence on his own career.
 After the Texas League Cats finally disbanded in 1964, they returned as an independent league team in 2001.
-These "New" Cats retired Williams' number.
+These "New" Cats retired Williams's number.